NeRdTheNed/MC-TextureGen/README.md

 - Water textures from Minecraft Classic 0.0.19a
 - Lava textures from Minecraft Classic 0.0.19a and 0.0.22a
 - Fire textures
-- Certain "missing texture" textures which use text rendering based on the the current JVM / system
+- **Possibly not accurate on older versions of Java on MacOS ([Apple's Mac OS Runtime for Java](https://en.wikipedia.org/wiki/Mac_OS_Runtime_for_Java)).** Certain "missing texture" textures which use text rendering based on the the current JVM / system

 ## How to generate the textures.